Opera Fusion: New Works: Process

 OF:NW provides a 10-day residency for composers and composer/librettist teams seeking to workshop their operas.
 Team members may use the resources (facilities, artists, and faculty) of both Cincinnati Opera and the University of Cincinnati College-Conservatory of Music (CCM) in this workshop process.
 At the end of the workshop, students from CCM and professional artists from Cincinnati Opera perform excerpts from the piece at a free, public concert, followed by a Q&A session with the audience.

 Projects

-Since its founding in 2011, Opera Fusion: New Works has fostered the development of seventeen new American operas.
+Since its founding in 2011, Opera Fusion: New Works has fostered the development of twenty-five new American operas.

+The Post Office (2025)

+The Post Office, composed by Laura Kaminsky and libretto by Elaine Sexton, participated in OF:NW in 2025.

+Hildegard (2025)

+Hildegard, composed and libretto by Sarah Kirkland Snider, participated in OF:NW in 2024.

+Lalovavi (2025)

+Lalovavi, composed by Kevin Day with a libretto by Tifara Brown, participated in OF:NW in 2024.

+The Highlands (TBD)

+The Highlands, composed by Carlos Simon with a libretto by Lynn Nottage and Ruby Aiyo Gerber, participated in OF:NW in 2024.

+Two Corners (2025)

+Two Corners, composed by Brittney Boykin with a libretto by Jarrod Lee, participated in OF:NW in 2023.

+Lincoln in the Bardo (2025)

+Lincoln in the Bardo, composed by Missy Mazzoli with a libretto by Royce Vavrek, participated in OF:NW in 2023.

+The Righteous (2024)

+The Righteous, composed by Gregory Spears with a libretto by Tracy K. Smith, participated in OF:NW in 2023.

-Robeson Opera (2023)
+Robeson (2023)

-Robeson Opera, composed by Scott Davenport Richards with a libretto by David Cote, participated in OF:NW in 2022.
+Robeson, composed by Scott Davenport Richards with a libretto by David Cote, participated in OF:NW in 2022.

 Bulrusher (2022)

 Bulrusher, composed by Nathaniel Stookey with a libretto by Eisa Davis, participated in OF:NW in 2021.

 The Hours (2022)

 The Hours, composed by Kevin Puts with a libretto by Greg Pierce, participated in OF:NW in 2021.